ArcoReborn/ArcoReborn/README.md

 - 👋 Hi, I’m @ArcoReborn
 - 👀 I’m interested in reading and yoga~
-- 🌱 I’m currently learning js.
+- 🌱 I’m currently learning js, pug.
 - 📫 How to reach me in twitter: @Reborn_xaos

 <!---